 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
 Gender Positive Engagement with stakeholders will ensure that the needs of both men and women are considered in the development of services Activities in day services are targeted to include both sexes (e.g. old spice cooking activities for men) Full EIA to be completed Gender reassignment Positive There are no specific gender reassignment services but stakeholder involvement will ensure that the views of these groups are fully considered.
 People from gender reassigned communities may be more attracted to attending local community based activities as opposed to day centres where this is appropriate.
-Full EIA to be completed Religion or Belief Positive The plan for day services links with the Embrace initiative - this is seeking to increase the accessibility of information about faith groups in the city.
-The plan for day services promotes community based activities and this includes faith and religious groups.
-Full EIA to be completed Sexual Orientation Positive There are no specific lesbian and gay services but stakeholder involvement will ensure that the views of these groups are fully considered.
+Full EIA to be completed Religion or Belief Positive The plan for day services links with the Embrace initiative - this is seeking to increase the accessibility of information about faith groups in the city The plan for day services promotes community based activities and this includes faith and religious groups Full EIA to be completed Sexual Orientation Positive There are no specific lesbian and gay services but stakeholder involvement will ensure that the views of these groups are fully considered.
 Lesbian and gay people may be more attracted to attending local community based activities as opposed to day centres where appropriate.
 Full EIA to be completed

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-Child Poverty N/A

-Other groups relevant to this proposal Positive/Negative As a large percentage of people attending day services for carer relief, careful consideration will be made concerning the needs of carers in the review of day activities.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Child Poverty N/A Other groups relevant to this proposal Positive/ Negative As a large percentage of people attending day services for carer relief, careful consideration will be made concerning the needs of carers in the review of day activities.
 As some people have been attending day services for some years, any change may be difficult.
 Any planned changes need to be carefully planned to ensure that the needs of carers continue to be met.
-Full EIA to be completed
+Full EIA to be completed Cumulative impacts ive impacts identified across your service are ce areas?
+Please explain what these might be

-ea from proposals in other departments OR

-Cumulative impacts